Crude oil tumble hits Southeast Asia's biodiesel ambitions

 But Indonesia’s government said it would meet its 20-percent blending target, dubbed ‘B20’.

-“The most important thing is that government’s policy on B20 program is going to be implemented,” said Rida Mulyana, director general of renewable energy at Indonesia’s energy ministry.
+“The most important thing is that government’s policy on B20 programme is going to be implemented,” said Rida Mulyana, director general of renewable energy at Indonesia’s energy ministry.

 The new biodiesel mandates are aimed at using up about 3.4 million tonnes of palm oil stocks in Indonesia and close to 1 million tonnes in Malaysia.